 I first started with photography by shooting skateboarding with some buddies of mine in grades eight and nine.
 I had no idea how aperture and shutter speed were related, so just took a wild guess, and a few of the photos turned out.
 In grade ten, I moved to the UK, and I was able to take a black & white photography course at my new school.
 In that year, I learned all of the basics of photgoraphy and darkroom techniques.
 I was hooked.
 I hated completing assignments, but being set up with free TMAX400 for the rest of high school made it worthwhile.
 From there, I turned my photography into a business while still in school by shooting senior portraits and BMX riders.

 I find inspiration for my outdoor and adventure photography from many places.
 The classic Ansel Adams photo books will always have a spot on my shelf.
 Tom Thomson, the famous Canadian painter and friend of the Group of Seven, has also been a great source of inspiration to me.
 I also enjoy some more current landscape photographers such as Peter Lik, Tom Till, Thomas Mangelsen, or David Shultz.
+Their pieces are truly one of a kind.
+Many people I know really admire the photography of Peter Lik and have been deciding about whether to buy some of his work to hang on their walls.
+If I was them, I’d tell them to go for it.
+Why wouldn’t you?
+All in all, these photographers are different and that’s what makes them unique.
 Those who mix incredible landscapes with action sports – such as Tim Kemple and Camp4, Sterling Lorence, or Jordan Manley – always inspire me to find a new adventure.
 Then there’s also the 500px Popular page; the quality of work there never ceases to amaze me.

 Staying safe when exploring the Canadian landscape is very important.
 Knowing what dangers lay ahead is key.
 What kind of wildlife frequents the area you’re going into?
-On a canoe trip, I’ll always hang food packs off in the forest and make sure the campsite is clean of food to prevent black bears form wandering in.
+On a canoe trip, I’ll always hang food packs off in the forest and make sure the campsite is clean of food to prevent black bears from wandering in.
+Ice chests, or coolers, keep the food at a safe temperature but also stop odours from attracting bears and other wildlife.
+To make it easier, there are also ice chests with wheels.
 My three year old chocolate lab also tends to make enough noise to keep smaller animals away.
 Emergency plans are also important.
 If someone in your group breaks a leg on a trip, how long would it take to get them rescued?
 Depending in the group i’m with, we’ll usually have a satellite phone or SPOT locator for emergency rescues.

 Protecting yourself is one thing, but protecting your gear is another.
 Most people may think I use Pelican products to product my gear during an outdoor adventure, but their size and weight make them impractical for lugging around on your back in addition to your regular camping gear.
 For day trips, I’ll use your standard photo backpack, but on longer trips I’ll bring a waist pack that sits on my front, with a traditional hiking pack on my back.
 If I’m traveling by canoe, I’ll put each item in its own Ziploc freezer bag.
 I’ve tried to use the traditional dry bags over my gear, but found it too limiting to actually get to my camera when shooting.